Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

     upscaled_clip = chickendream(clip)

-This is useful if you only need a single function and don't want to pollute your autocompletion with all the other `lvsfunc` functions.
+This is useful if you only need a single function and don't want to pollute your auto-completion with all the other `lvsfunc` functions.

-For further information about specific functions, please refer to their individual documentations.
+For further information about specific functions, please refer to their individual documentation.
-You can find them by scouring the "functions" pages to the left, or using the search bar.
+You can find them by scouring the "Sub-Modules" pages to the left, or using the search bar.